ericksonsrepo/oci-dev/Class-Of-HOL-01/Class-Of-Lab-04.md

 *<p align="center"> Figure 54: Attach Block Volume </p>*

-9. In the Attach Block Volume dialog you can select iSCSI or Paravirtualized as the attachment type.
+**Note:** *In the Attach Block Volume dialog you can select iSCSI or Paravirtualized as the attachment type.
 Paravirtualized will connect the volume directly without any further commands, but at a potential performance trade-off from iSCSI. iSCSI attach will require iSCSI commands to be run on the host.
-These commands are also provided for you in the interface.
+These commands are also provided for you in the interface.*

-10. Fill out the dialog, choose iSCSI for the mount type, choose your compartment, the volume name you created earlier and click Attach.
+9. Fill out the dialog, choose iSCSI for the mount type, choose your compartment, the volume name you created earlier and click Attach.
 You can optionally specify a mount point or leave the device path unselected.
 Leave CHAP, and Access at their defaults.

 ![](./media/image90a.png)

 *<p align="center"> Figure 55: Attach block volume dialog </p>*

-11. You will see a message about iSCSI attachment commands.
+10. You will see a message about iSCSI attachment commands.
 Click **Close** to dismiss this message.

 ![](./media/image91.png)

 *<p align="center"> Figure 56: Attach block volume instuctions </p>*

-12. When the volume finishes attaching, the icon will turn green with the Attached label below it.
+11. When the volume finishes attaching, the icon will turn green with the Attached label below it.
 Click on the ellipsis and choose iSCSI Commands & Information

 ![](./media/image92a.png)

 *<p align="center"> Figure 57: iSCSI command dialog </p>*

-13. Copy the iSCSI attach commands using the copy link below each command set, or you can copy them one at a time if you wish.
+12. Copy the iSCSI attach commands using the copy link below each command set, or you can copy them one at a time if you wish.
 You will paste the commands into your SSH terminal connected to the instance.
 The commands can be run as the 'opc' user.

 ![](./media/image93a.png)

 *<p align="center"> Figure 58: iSCSI commands and information </p>*

-14. Go to the terminal window and issue the lsblk command to verify that nothing has been mounted yet.
+13. Go to the terminal window and issue the lsblk command to verify that nothing has been mounted yet.

     `opc@instance01 ~]# lsblk`